New Tricks: Series

 BBC announced that the 12th series would be the last in order to make room for a new series.
 It was shot at West London Film Studios.

 The series was broadcast in at least 25 countries, and was also available on DVD and via online streaming.
 New Tricks was produced by Wall to Wall Television for the BBC between 2003 and 2014, and Headstrong Pictures thereafter.
+There was a 60 minute unedited version for the BBC and a circa 45 minute version for international audiences.

 Cast

 Change in cast

-In 2011, James Bolam left the show to be replaced by Denis Lawson.
-In 2012, both Alun Armstrong and Amanda Redman departed to be replaced by Nicholas Lyndhurst and Tamzin Outhwaite, respectively.
+In 2012, James Bolam left the show to be replaced by Denis Lawson.
+In 2013, both Alun Armstrong and Amanda Redman departed to be replaced by Nicholas Lyndhurst and Tamzin Outhwaite, respectively.
 In September 2014, Dennis Waterman announced that he would be leaving the show after filming two episodes of the next series.
 Larry Lamb replaced him for the rest of the final series.